-Moscow Itinerary: 4 days in Moscow
+Moscow Itinerary: how to spend 4 days in Moscow

 Moscow is the second largest city in Europe with an enormous amount of things to do.
 Like Russia, it is an intriguing and highly diverse multicultural city with lots of history, arts, culture and architecture.
 Therefore it is no surprise that many are overwhelmed when trying to make their own Moscow itinerary.